 Mix together sourdough starter, eggs, milk, and salt.

 Add melted butter and mix until smooth.

-Pour crepe batter into hot skillets, about a half a cup, and use spatula to spread out batter into a thin pancake.
+Pour crepe batter into hot skillets, about half a cup per skillet, and use spatula to spread out batter into a thin pancake.

 Allow to cook until almost completely cooked through, and then flip.
 This will help them not break.